-Table 5.
-Core Highway Frontage Sign Overlay Zone (CHFS) Size: maximum 130 square feet per sign face (up to two faces).
+iagle Sign Overlay 2 Size: maximum 130 square feet per sign face (up to two faces).
 Maximum Height: 12 feet.
-Location/Number: One sign; except on a site abutting a collector or arterial street one sign may be located adjacent each collector/arterial street frontage.
+Location/Number: One sign; except on a site abutting a collector or arterial street one sign may be located adjacent each collector/arteria street frontage.
 D. Use on site: all other uses.
 Size: maximum 48 square feet per sign face (up to two faces).
 Maximum Height: 9 feet.
-Location/Number: One sign; except on a site abutting a collector or arterial street one sign may be located adjacent each collector/arterial street frontage.
-Pole Sign ELICE DISTRIB A. Use on site: church, school, or public facility.
+Location/Number: One sign; except on a site abutting a collector or arterial street one sign may be located adjacent each collector/arteria street frontage.
+Pole Sign A. Use on site: church, school, o r public facility.
 Size: maximum 48 square feet per sign face (up to two faces).
 Maximum Height: 18 feet.
 Location/Number: One sign may be located adjacent each street frontage.
 B. Use on site: Minor business complex.
 Size: maximum 100 square feet per sign face (up to two faces).
 Maximum Height: 20 feet.
 Location/Number: One sign; except on a site with more than one street frontage one sign may be located adjacent each collector or arterial street frontage that is at least 500 feet in length.
 Where more than one sign is permitted on a site, the signs must be separated by at least 300 feet.
 C. Use on site: Major business complex.
-Size: maximum 130 square feet per sign face (up to two faces).
+C. Use on site: Major business c • Size: maximum 130 square feet per sign face (up to two faces).
 Maximum Height: 26 feet.
 Location/Number: One sign; except on a site with more than one street frontage one sign may be located adjacent each collector or arterial street frontage that is at least 500 feet in length.
 Where more than one sign is permitted on a site, the signs must be separated by at least 300 feet.
-D. Use on site: All other uses.
-Size: maximum 48 square feet per sign face (up to two faces).
-Maximum Height: 18 feet.
-Location/Number: One sign; except one sign may be located adjacent each collector or arterial street frontage.
+Size: maximum 130 square feet per sign face (up to two with more than one street frontage one sign may be located adjacent each collector or arterial street frontage that is at least 500 feet in length.
+Where more than one sign is permitted on a site, the signs must be